-(1) The Series 2 of 8 bortos in the amount of \$51,23,000 sold in January which plan to close on February 14, 2016.
+(1) The Series 2018A Bonds in the amount of \$2,000,000 are anticipated to be sold in February and closed on March 8, 2018.
+Preliminary, subject to change.
 (2) Source: Amarillo ISD Audited Financial Statements.
 (3) The ratio of Net G.O.
 Debt to Net Taxable Valuation above does not include the portion of the District's outstanding debt service that is payable from any debt subsidies that may be provided by the State of Texas.
 The District expects to receive state funding assistance for voted bond debt service equal to approximately 20% of its debt service requirements, subject to tax effort rules and state funding program limits, for its unlimited tax debt service for the 2017/18 fiscal year.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal Year Ended June 30, 2017" in Appendix D for more information relative to the District's outstanding obligations.